-While many youth workers have a degree, relevant work experience and the desire to make a difference in the lives of young people are essential for this job.
+Relevant work experience and the desire to make a difference in the lives of young people are essential for this job.

 You'll guide and support young people in their personal, social and educational development to help them reach their full potential.
 You'll typically work with those aged between 11 and 25 in a variety of settings such as colleges, schools and youth centres.